Florida Living Trust FAQs

 If I transfer real estate into my Living Trust, will my Florida property taxes go up?

-No. Transfers into your Revocable Living Trust have no effect on your property taxes.
+No. Transfers into your Revocable Living Trust do not impact property taxes.

 If I'm part owner of property, can I transfer my share into a Living Trust?